Effective Fall 2020

 Educational objectives, student outcomes, and enrollment/graduation data for this major

 Graduates can seek employment in a wide range of civil engineering specialties.
 These include bridge and highway design, construction management, geotechnical engineering, hydraulic systems design, land development, pollution control, and structural design.
 Employment opportunities will exist with private consulting firms, design/construction businesses, and government agencies, including PennDOT, DEP, USGS, the U.S. Army Corps of Engineers and the uniformed services.
 Local municipality planning and engineering agencies will also offer opportunities for employment.
 Graduates seeking self-employment opportunities will be aided by education leading to licensure as a professional engineer.

 Recommended High School Subjects

-Strong preparation in mathematics, sciences, and communication skills.
-Course work in computer usage, drafting and surveying at the high school level would be helpful but not necessary.
+Strong preparation in mathematics, such as trigonometry and algebra; sciences, such as chemistry and physics; and communication skills is recommended.
+Coursework in computer usage, drafting, CAD, and surveying at the high school level is helpful.

-Students with associate degrees in Surveying or Civil Engineering Technology can enter the BCT curriculum.
-This major is subject to the transfer standards established in the College Catalog (see www.pct.edu/catalog/TransferringCredits).
+This major is subject to the transfer standards established by the College (see https://www.pct.edu/admissions/transfer/transferring-credits).
 Exceptions must be approved by the school dean.

 Program GoalsA graduate of this major should be able to: